Home Additions: What You Need To Know

 Gather ideas of what you would like your kitchen addition to look like.
-You can search kitchen blueprints online and try to mockup one of your own.
+You can search kitchen blueprints online and try to mock up one of your own.
 If it’s in the budget, you can hire an architect to put your dreams on paper.

 When considering a kitchen addition, determine whether you want to replace your appliances and cabinetry.
 These are two costly factors, but if you forgo them with your new addition, your kitchen may not flow and may feel segmented or incomplete.

 A mudroom can add many benefits to your home.
 They’re a great place to store shoes, coats and backpacks.
 They function well as an informal entry to the home.
-They’re easy to clean, making it good place to bring in dogs with dirty paws or kids with dirty boots.
+They’re easy to clean, making it a good place to bring in dogs with dirty paws or kids with dirty boots.

 Mudrooms benefit from benches with drawers, built-in shelving and lockers or cubbies.
 Depending on how you’re using the room, you may want a utility sink to make cleanup quick.

 Mudroom additions range in cost based on size and materials used.
 For a small 6x6 room, costs are going to average around $4,000.
 A large room can cost as much as $12,000.
-Keep in mind this just for the room.
+Keep in mind this is just for the room.
 Any benches and storage will cost extra.

-- Three-season sunrooms are not well-insulated and cannot be used in the coldest months of the year.
+- Three-season sunrooms: These sunrooms aren’t well-insulated and cannot be used in the coldest months of the year.

-A solarium is a type of sunroom made entirely of glass.
+- Solariums: This is a type of sunroom made entirely of glass.
 Because of the thermal technology to keep the room insulated, solariums tend to be more expensive than a four-season room.
 However, they can double as greenhouses for flowers that require full sunlight.

-A major area to increase the value of your home is by adding on a bathroom.
+A major way to increase the value of your home is by adding on a bathroom.
 You could convert a closet or the area under the stairs into a water closet, or you could dive in and add a whole room entirely.
 Obviously, the more you add on, the more it will cost.

 Before you go planning your new bathroom, you need to look at your piping.
 Do you have existing water and waste piping near where you want to put the addition?
 If you’re putting the bathroom in an unfinished basement, the piping is right there.

-But if you’re looking at putting in a bathroom in an addition on the back of the house, you’ll probably have to pay more to run pipe.
+But if you’re looking at putting a bathroom in an addition on the back of the house, you’ll probably have to pay more to run a pipe.
 Costs like these can accumulate quickly, especially when you start adding the cost of fixtures.

 Home Office Addition